CSIRT-SK/viruschecker/README.md

 Open the web browser and go to `http://localhost:7979/`.
 If the application started successfully you should see a graphical web interface.

-Do not forget to open port **7979** on the machine/VM running the client for machines that are intended to use its graphical interface.
+Do not forget to open port **7979** on the machine/VM running the client if you want to make it's graphical interface accessible from other computers.

+###### Note

+[Eicar test files](http://2016.eicar.org/85-0-Download.html) are a great way to test the functionality of VirusChecker.
+Just try to scan one of them using VirusChecker's web interface.
+All antiviruses should report it as a malware.

 5 Deploy client cli application
 -------------------------------